Home Theater

 DVD Setup Menu

 Some DVDs have an option in the Setup Audio menu for different sound encoding schemes.
 For example Dolby stereo may be the default and Dolby 5.1 is an option.
 In other cases the choice is between the default Dolby 5.1 analog surround and Dolby 5.1 digital.
-So on the older DVDs it's best to check the Audio Setup to see if a higher quality sould is available.
+So on the older DVDs it's best to check the Audio Setup to see if a higher quality sound is available.
 It seems that newer DVDs default to the highest quality.

 DVD Audio Modes